jacobcantwell/amazon-lightsail-minecraft/README.md

   * Microsoft Windows which has a popular Windows user interface but runs at higher cost reflecting additional licensing fees
   * Ubuntu open source operating system
 * A Minecraft server
- * Minecraft: Java Edition Server that supports computer clients and plugins for customization
+  * Minecraft: Java Edition Server that supports computer clients and plugins for customization.
+This is the original version of Minecraft.
- * Minecraft: Bedrock Edition Server that supports consoles, mobile devices and Windows 10
+  * Minecraft: Bedrock Edition Server that supports consoles, mobile devices and Windows 10.
+The current release is an early alpha release and is released for evaluation purposes.

 Pick one combination: